It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Commonwealth of Virginia

-Project: Re-engineer procure-to-pay processes through active and ongoing collaborative participation with state and local governments, finance and suppliers
+Project: Re-engineer the procure-to-pay processes through active and ongoing collaborative participation with state and local governments, finance and suppliers

 Solutions/Services: CGI Advantage, Ariba and Logi Spend Analytics